- Visiting the world-class Guggenheim museum

 Leaving Bakio in the glistening morning sunshine you’ll climb to the dramatic sight of San Juan de Gaztelugatxe, one of the most impressive spectacles of the Basque Country.
 A jagged peninsular points out into the sea connected by a narrow ridge surrounded by the waters of turquoise, it’s worth a visit to the 9th century hermitage at the summit.

 Your route winds on through the town of Bermeo and on to Mundaka, despite a lot of focus on world class surfing waves, Mundaka has a charming Basque port and a very attractive main plaza.
 A little further out of town the hermitage of Santa Catalina is well worth a visit.
 You won’t fail to be impressed by the spectacular views that the estuary has to offer.
-Mundaka makes a relaxing stopover, whatching the catch of the day being brought from your hotel terrace.
+Mundaka makes a relaxing stopover, watching the catch of the day being brought in from your hotel terrace.

 - Meals: Breakfast